rohankallummal/ARVR-MiniProject/README.md

 - **Dynamic Pricing:** View the prices of the selected outfits in real time.
 - **Environment Customization:** Change the lighting to see how outfits look under various conditions.
 - **Custom Poses:** Adjust the model’s poses to your liking.
-- **Augmented Reality (AR):** Click on the 'Camera' button to activate AR.
-Use the provided marker to project the model into your space!
+- **Augmented Reality (AR):** Click the 'Camera' button to activate AR and use the provided marker to project the model directly into your space!

 ---